-The last annual update to our brochure was dated June 30, 2022.
+The last annual update to our brochure was dated June 30, 2024.
 The following is a summary of the more significant changes that we made to our brochure since the last annual update.

-- Item 4 we updated information related to our assets under management as of March 31, 2023; - Item 5 we updated information related to the management fees and other fees and expenses payable or reimbursed with respect to our affiliated private investment partnerships and their portfolio companies; and - Item 8 we updated information related to the potential risks associated with our investment strategies for separately managed portfolios, the LKCM Funds, and our affiliated private investment partnerships. - Item 14 we added information related to a referral arrangement that we entered into with TPB Wealth Advisors, LLC and its parent Texas Partners Bank for our investment strategies.
+- Item 4 we updated information related to our assets under management as of March 31, 2025; and - Item 8 we updated information related to the potential risks associated with our investment strategies for separately managed portfolios, the LKCM Funds, and our affiliated private investment partnerships.